Azure/azure-cli/doc/preview_install_guide.md

 ## CentOS 6.5 / 6.6 / 6.7

 Not supported with the default version of Python (2.6.6) on the machine.
+We recommend using [Docker](#docker) to access the CLI on this platform.

 ## CentOS 7.1 / 7.2
 Python 2.7.5 should be already on the machine.